 The Consumer Expenditure Survey produces spending data by various demographic characteristics for the four geographic regions and selected Metropolitan Statistical Areas.

-Wage data are available by occupation for the Nation, regions, States, and many metropolitan areas.
-Wage data by area and occupation are from the National Compensation Survey, Occupational Employment Statistics Survey, or the Current Population Survey.
-See Wages by Area and Occupation to determine which information suits your needs.
+Wage data are available by occupation for the nation, regions, states, and many metropolitan areas.
+Wage data by area and occupation are from the Occupational Employment Statistics Survey and the Modeled Wage Estimates.